Sherman Kwek

-Sherman Kwek Eik Tse (郭益智 (Koeh Ek-tì); born 1976) is a Singaporean businessman, and the Group Chief Executive Officer of City Developments Limited since January 2018.
+Sherman Kwek Eik Tse (郭益智 (Koeh Ek-tì); born 1976) is a Singaporean businessman, and the group chief executive officer of City Developments Limited since January 2018.

 Sherman Kwek earned a bachelor's degree in business administration from Boston University.

 In August 2017, Kwek, the deputy CEO, became CEO-designate when then CEO Grant Kelley resigned after three and a half years in the role and left at the end of 2017.

-In January 2018, he became the Group CEO of City Developments Limited.
+In January 2018, he became the group CEO of City Developments Limited.

-On 25 February 2025, Sherman was named in a civil suit filed in the High Court of Singapore commenced by his father Kwek Leng Beng for control of Singapore-based property developer City Development Limited CDL.
+In February 2025, Kwek was named in a civil suit filed in the High Court of Singapore commenced by his father Kwek Leng Beng for control of Singapore-based property developer City Development Limited CDL.